 There are two standards in Connecticut for relocating with children depending on the stage of the case.
 At the time a divorce is entered, a parent may leave Connecticut and relocate with the child if a judge finds that such a move is in the child’s best interest.
 When a custodial parent seeks to relocate…

 To change a custody order in Connecticut, a Motion for Modification must be filed.
 First, the judge must determine whether there has been a “substantial change in circumstances” since the time of the last custody order.
-If there has been, then the judge can modify custody.
-In making new custody orders, the judge will consider…
+Second, if there has been a “substantial change in circumstances”, then the judge can modify custody.
+In making new…